simonsteele/pn-site/docs/howto/fold_perl_comments/index.md

 title: Folding Perl Comments
 ---

-# Changing the Perl scheme to have folding comments
 Locate perl.scheme at Programmer's Notepad\schemes folder and edit it.
 Search for the line that starts the language declarations:

 ```xml